mvk059/FlowDiary/README.md

 ## 📱 Functionality
 - Show the list of audio journals based on emotions
 - Transcribe the audio using AI
 - Visualise the amplitude of the audio
+- Easily record using a widget
 - Filters for mood and topic
 - Cross platform targetting Android, iOS